keymanapp/keyboards/release/w/winchus/README.md

 ¡Yulsulpallä\!
 Muchas gracias.

 ---
----

 # English:

-*Write in any Quechua language with the agility of a hummingbird.*
+Write in any Quechua language with the agility of a hummingbird.

-*© SIL Global*
+© SIL Global

 # Purpose